 Ten million school children in America have vision conditions that can impact learning.
 And, many parents may be relying on vision screenings in school to check for eye problems.
-But as Michael McQuillan, OD, FCOVD shares, those screenings are good, but not good enough.
-We talked with the VSP doctor and 27-year optometric veteran to get his take on screenings versus complete eye exams.
+But as Michael McQuillan, OD, FCOVD shares that while those screenings are good, they're not good enough.
+We talked with the VSP network doctor and 27-year optometric veteran to get his take on screenings versus complete eye exams.

 Dr. McQuillan: Usually a school nurse is responsible.
 The main point of the screening is to check distance vision-how well the child can read a chart from 20 feet.
 But near vision isn’t tested in the screening.
 There might also be a color-vision test for kindergarten boys because they’re more likely to have color blindness.
 It’s pretty basic stuff.